Eduhuu/taller-master-ugr/EVALUATION_CRITERIA.md

 ### Step 1: Review Outcome Branch
 1. Checkout the student's outcome branch: `group-X-outcomes/<level>`
 2. Review the `OUTCOMES.md` file for completeness
-3. Verify all exercises have been documented
+3. Verify the exercise has been documented with all its parts

 ### Step 2: Verify Technical Execution
 1. Review git log to verify commands and workflow: